-Constructional details and dimensions are given in Fig. 5.
-The dipole is made of insulated wire.
-This has the advantage that the dipole can be bent somewhat, whereby the performance will not be reduced seriously.
-The insulation reduces attenuation by objects to which the dipole is mounted.
-The crystal rectifier can be replaced easily.
+The antenna of the second R.F. unit (Fig.5B) can be considered as a dipole in free space.
+The dipole again is made of insulated wire.
+This has the advantage that the dipole can be bent somewhat whereby the performance will not be reduced seriously.
+The insulation reduces attenuating effects of objects to which the dipole is mounted.
+In fig.5B the construction is shown and the dipole length is given.
+To ruggedize the construction the centre of the dipole, the crystal rectifier and the chokes are imbedded in expanded P.V.C. which is covered and compressed by shrink sleeve.